tianrunw/big-data-air-pollution/README.md

 ## Reproducing the Notebook with ***Binder***
 We use Jupyter Notebooks for data analysis in this project, found in the main `project` directory.
 All data files are located in `project/data` folder.

 We offer two solutions for reproducibility, the first is through [Binder](https://mybinder.org/).
-Binder automatically copies and runs this repo on a cloud hosted jupyter notebook environment, installing the dependencies listed in `requirements.txt` beforehand.
-To run this repo on Binder interactively, click [here](https://hub.gke.mybinder.org/user/tianrunw-big-data-air-pollution-mo5slu43/tree).
+Binder automatically copies and runs this repo on a cloud-hosted Jupyter Notebook environment, installing the dependencies listed in `requirements.txt` beforehand.
+To run this repo on Binder interactively, click [here](https://hub.gke.mybinder.org/user/tianrunw-big-data-air-pollution-rzrknc61/tree).

 The second is the traditional local environment, before running the notebook on your local machine, please install the dependencies listed in `requirements.txt`.
 Furthermore, we are working on building a ReproZip package for this repo as well, which is coming soon.